 Given the effects of network throughput on your network performance, it is important to monitor for it.
 To do this you need a network monitoring tool.
 There are many different tools you can use, but one of the best is SolarWinds Network Bandwidth Analyzer Pack.
 This solution can measure network throughput to monitor the flow data of throughput alongside the availability of network devices.

 SolarWinds Network Bandwidth Analyzer Pack is a good choice for addressing network throughput because it helps you to point to the root cause.
-You can detect performance issues within your network and take steps to address them so that throughput drops to a minimum.
+You can detect performance issues within your network and take steps to address them so that throughput stays high.
+You can take advantage of their 30-day free trial.

 The SolarWinds Flow Tool Bundle includes three simple, but powerful facilities: